TrentonAdams/jquery-response-validator/README.md

-miniature-drunken-adventure
+jquery-response-validator
 =================

 jQuery plugin for validating ajax html responses.
-It's a drunken mixed-mash of JavaScript, jQuery, and the w3c-validator.
+It's a mixed-mash of JavaScript, jQuery, and the w3c-validator.

 An MIT, Apache, or LGPL license attachment to this project are forthcoming.
 I just haven't decided which one yet.